DarioCorno/counterUp/README.md

 CounterUp is a pure javascript, light weight (1600 bytes) counter to display counting up or down to a numeric value in a given frame of time.
 Useful to show how many happy customers you have on that trendy website you are building.

-With CounterUp you can easily build simple up/down counters, elapsing time, countdowns and much more.
+With counterUp you can easily build simple up/down counters, elapsing time, countdowns and much more.

 # Installation